By William R. Dodson

-William R. Dodson is Managing Director of Silk Road Communications, L.L.C., a management consultancy that builds and improves working relationships across cultures.
-He is the international business editor of the American Management Association’s (AMA) MWorld Journal of Management, and writes the weekly column “The Cultured Business”, found at www./ and at the Global Perspectives section of the AMA’s member website.
-He can be reached at contactus@/ or +1 (847)722-7817.
+William R. Dodson is Managing Director of Silk Road Communications, L.L.C., which advises businesses on how to adapt people and products for success in international markets.
+He is the contributing editor on international business to the American Management Association’s (AMA) MWorld Journal of Management, and writes the weekly column “The Cultured Business”, found at www./ and at the Global Perspectives section of the AMA’s member website.
+He can be reached at wdodson@/ or +1 (847)722-7817.